Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Quantification of modelling errors of the PLUF-based

-In the preceding sections, we focus on DPRO models with the DM's true utility function of each attribute having a piecewise linear structure.
+In the preceding sections, we focus on \ref{DUPRO} with the DM's true utility function of each attribute having a piecewise linear structure.
 In practice, the true random utility function is unknown and does not necessarily have a piecewise linear structure.
-What one can best do is to obtain some samples through market research as discussed in Section~\ref{sec:Case Studies} and then construct a PLUF as an approximation.
-This means that we may treat the proposed PLUF based DPRO models as approximations of general expected random utility maximization problems.
+What one can usually do is to use nonparametric utility assessment methods to obtain the DM's evaluation (scoring) at different levels of attributes and then construct a PLUF as an approximation.
+This means that we may treat the proposed PLUF-based \ref{DUPRO} as an approximation of general expected random utility maximization problems.
 In this section, we quantify the model (approximation) errors.
-Specifically we consider the following expected utility maximization problem
+Specifically, we consider the following expected utility maximization problem with deterministic attributes